emoy-kim/ParallelSplitShadowMapping/README.md

 # ParallelSplitShadowMapping

-  This code is about Parallel-Split Shadow Maps on Programmable GPUs from GPU Gem3.
+  This code is about Parallel-Split Shadow Maps on Programmable GPUs from GPU Gems 3.

   Please refer to [this](https://jeesunkim.com/projects/gpu-gems/parallel_split_shadow_mapping/) to see the details.